anaclumos/extracranial/Research/pages/Nuclear Fission.md

 In an interview, Altman explained his bet on energy alongside [[AI]], stating that the future depends on the cost of energy and intelligence being lowered.
 He also stated his belief in nuclear energy as a means to meet increasing global energy demands.
 Altman has also invested in other nuclear projects, such as the [[nuclear fusion]] startup Helion.

 Oklo, founded in 2013, intends to offer smaller nuclear reactors that provide consistent energy, targeting customers like data centers, utilities, defense facilities, remote communities, factories, and industrial sites.
-Despite facing regulatory hurdles in the past, the company remains optimistic about its progress and ability to transform the economics of nuclear energy.
+Despite facing regulatory hurdles in the past, the company remains optimistic about its progress and ability to transform the [[Economy|economics]] of nuclear energy.

 ## [Germany extends the lifetime of remaining nuclear plants – DW – 10/17/2022](https://www.dw.com/en/germany-extends-lifetime-of-all-3-remaining-nuclear-plants/a-63466196)